Autoread with bidirectional communication via BRP

 - USB virtual COM port (recommended when not using the SDK, required for RDP)

-- Ethernet (client and server)
+- Ethernet (host as client/host as server)

 Use Autoread unidirectional if: